DanielCollins/pgtq/README.md

     add_numbers.push(2, 3)

 This will return immediately without computing the result.
 As soon as possible, a worker process should remove the task from the queue and process it.
+The arguments must be anything JSON serialisable.